aws-samples/amazon-sagemaker-finetune-deploy-phi2-huggingface/README.md

 ## Deployment

 After fine-tuning, the notebook guides you through deploying the tuned model as a SageMaker endpoint.
-You will also deploy the base Phi-2 model as a SageMaker endpoint to compare the original model with the fine-tuned version.
+You will also deploy the base Phi-2 model as a SageMaker endpoint and compare the original model with the fine-tuned version.

 ## Security